brimdata/zed/docs/zq/language.md

 much as a modern SQL engine optimizes a declarative SQL query.

-Zed is also intended to provide a seamless transition from a simple search experience to more a complex analytics experience composed of complex joins and aggregations.
+Zed is also intended to provide a seamless transition from a simple search experience (e.g., typed into a search bar or as the query argument of the  `zq` command-line tool) to more a complex analytics experience composed of complex joins and aggregations where the Zed language source text would typically be authored in a editor and managed under source-code control.

 Like an email or Web search, a simple keyword search is just the word itself, e.g.,
 ```